fediverse-devnet/feditest.org/content/faq/feditest/dns-tls-certificates.md

 {{% gl TestPlan %}} through {{% gl Node %}} parameters (that
 would be unusual), FediTest will use that when setting up the {{% gl Node %}}.
 If not, FediTest will create a temporary, local certificate authority, and use it to create new certificates for the {{% gls Node %}} in your {{% gl TestPlan %}}.
-FediTest + UBOS will make sure that these certificates are part of your system-wide trust store, so the
+FediTest +
-{{% gls Node %}} you are running trust them, and also make sure that they are cleaned up after the {{% gl TestRun %}} is over.
+{{% gl ubosgears %}} will make sure that these certificates are part of your system-wide trust store, so the {{% gls Node %}} you are running trust them, and also make sure that they are cleaned up after the {{% gl TestRun %}} is over.

-Note: all automatically created DNS records, certificate authorities and TLS certificates are **local to your FediTest / UBOS environment**, and do not interact with the world outside of your FediTest setup.
+**Note:** all automatically created DNS records, certificate authorities and TLS certificates are local to the system / VM / container you are running {{% gl ubosgears %}} on, and do not interact with the world outside.
+In particular, we do not touch your development machine.